 Certified ethical hackers are mainly certified through the CEH certificate by EC-Council.
 Some colleges, universities, and digital schools also provide degrees and courses that work in collaboration with the EC-Council CEH curriculum.
 These hackers may work with the government IT sector or corporate sector.

 The average annual income of certified ethical hackers stands at $99,000 as per indeed.com.
-According to the EC-Council, a certified ethical hacker earns an average salary of $95000.
+According to EC-Council, a certified ethical hacker earns an average salary of $95000.

 On the whole, an ethical hacker’s salary depends on a lot of factors that include certification, experience, and company.